Fuguety/College/README.md

 - OOP -> uses C++ language with Object Oriented programming
 - Html -> Codes using htmt, css and js
+- Html/Final Project -> Final project that creates a website using html, featuring API, CSS and JS
 - Python -> codes written in Python